6 Tips for Improving Your Marketing Automation

 Custom redirects are shortened tracking URLs that give insight into your audience’s tastes and preferences, and few marketers take full advantage of this information.

-It’s easy to see which links are getting clicked on and which ones are being ignored when you track their preferences with custom redirects.
+It’s easy to see which links are being clicked and which are being ignored when you track their preferences with custom redirects.
 Then you can use this data to tailor future campaigns, keeping up with customers’ needs at all times.

-Another function of custom redirects is to figure out the success of various strategies through A/B testing, which can help you determine which exact wording and visuals are producing the best results.
+Another function of custom redirects is to assess the effectiveness of various strategies through A/B testing, which can help you determine which exact wording and visuals produce the best results.
 This affords you the most bang for your marketing buck.

 4. Establish a scoring system to rate leads